Afghan govt through the lens of scripture – The Sun Nigeria

 After 9/11, they refused to expel bin Laden and end their support for terrorism.
 In response, a US-led coalition invaded Afghanistan to remove them from power.
 A new constitution was adopted in January 2004, creating a parliamentary democracy.
 However, charges of widespread corruption soon surfaced against the new government and have persisted in the years since.

 US forces remained in the country as the Afghan government developed a military force intended to prevent the return of al-Qaeda and other terrorist organizations.
-Over two decades, more than 2,300 US military personnel were killed in Afghanistan, with more than twenty thousand wounded.
+Over two decades, more than 2,300 US military personnel were killed in Afghanistan, with more than 20,000 wounded.

-Following prior announcements of troop drawdowns by Presidents Obama and Trump, President Biden stated in April 2021 that the US would withdraw all its troops from Afghanistan by September 11, 2021.
-In response, the Taliban have escalated their military engagement across the country in recent days.
+Following prior announcements of troop drawdowns by Presidents Barack Obama and Donald Trump, President Joe Biden stated in April 2021 that the US would withdraw all its troops from Afghanistan by September 11, 2021.
+In response, the Taliban escalated their military engagement across the country.

 They seized the capital city of Kabul.
 They are planning a ceremony at the presidential palace renaming Afghanistan as the “Islamic Emirate of Afghanistan.”

 Now there are reports of such atrocities again.
-Last month, according to the semi-official Afghanistan Independent Human Rights Commission, Taliban fighters went door to door in one province looking for people who had worked for the government, killing at least twenty-seven civilians, wounding ten others, and looting homes.
+Last month, according to the semi-official Afghanistan Independent Human Rights Commission, Taliban fighters went door to door in one province looking for people who had worked for the government, killing at least 27 civilians, wounding 10 others and looting homes.

-In early July, Taliban leaders in two provinces ordered religious leaders to provide them with a list of girls over the age of fifteen and widows under the age of forty-five for “marriage” with Taliban fighters.
+In early July, Taliban leaders in two provinces ordered religious leaders to provide them with a list of girls over the age of 15 and widows under the age of 45 for “marriage” with Taliban fighters.

 The Taliban follow Deobandi theology (named for a seminary founded in 1866 in the city of Deobond, India).
 This school excludes all traditions and studies not directly related to the study of the Qur’an.
 It rejects reinterpretation of Islamic precepts in accommodation to changing times and seeks to return to the “purity” of the Qur’an and the Sunnah (practices of the Prophet Muhammad).